Running Your Business

 When Should You Consider This Test?

-The trio-smart test should be ordered for patients you are interested in assessing for hydrogen-SIBO, hydrogen sulfide-SIBO, and IMO.
+The trio-smart test should be considered for patients you are interested in assessing for hydrogen-SIBO, hydrogen sulfide-SIBO, and IMO.
 Patients unable to perform the lactulose breath test due to allergy can take the glucose breath test.

 SIBO/IMO Test from Commonwealth Diagnostics International